Microbiota vs Microbiome: Definitions & Key Differences | Allucent

 Microbiota is the unique combination of microorganisms that exist in a specific environment.
 This may include bacteria, archaea, or eukaryotes.
 The term itself comes from a 2001 paper by Lederberg and McCray on buzzwords in genomics and proteomics, although the word biome predates 1920.
 Microbiota is the result of genetics and environment.

 Microbiota is very different from microbiome.
-While microbiome may contain microbiota, microbiome is MORE than microbiota alone.
+While the microbiome may contain microbiota, microbiome is MORE than microbiota alone.
 To put it simply, if microbiome is a house, the microbiota is the people who live there.
 There are other things in the house, such as furniture.
 In the next section, we will review some of those components as well as words that sound and look similar and could be confused.

 The metagenome is the genes and genomes that exist within the microbiota.
 The metagenome is identified through DNA extraction (metagenomics).
 Identifying the metagenome may help explain the way specific microbiota function.